The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 Decision Framework:

-• Use GPT-5.2 Instant for latency-sensitive, user-facing features (chatbots, UI gen).
+• Use GPT-5.5 Instant for latency-sensitive, user-facing features (chatbots, UI gen).

-• Use Claude Opus 4.5 (High Effort) for background agents, complex refactoring, and asynchronous "Deep Work."
+• Use Claude Opus 4.8 for background agents, complex refactoring, and asynchronous "Deep Work."
+Its agentic coding capabilities are class-leading.

-• Use Mistral if data cannot leave your VPC (using the self-hosted weights).
+• Use Mistral Large 3 / DeepSeek V4 if data cannot leave your VPC (using self-hosted weights).

 4. Responsibility Lens: Governance & Data Retention